JohnItoo/JohnItoo.github.io/_posts/2021-5-27-My-Favourite-Quotes-of-all-time.md

 This list is from shows, rap lyrics, bible verses etc.

 - If you are doing genuine shit from the heart, you don't put it on camera

+- My eyelids is like levees but my tearducts is like glaciers